Lionsgate Films: As Lionsgate Films

 Giustra left the firm in 2000.
 That same year, Jon Feltheimer became CEO and Michael Burns became vice chairman.
 They decided to focus on the profits of videos and DVDs and began buying struggling firms that controlled large libraries.
 The two most notable acquisitions were Trimark Holdings (650 titles) in 2000 and Artisan Entertainment in 2003.
 The Trimark purchase also included CinemaNow, a broadband streaming website, where Lionsgate could feature its own movies.
-These two purchases along with others gave Lions Gate a large DVD (and later Blu-Ray) library, which includes Total Recall, Reservoir Dogs, Terminator 2: Judgment Day, Young Guns, Dirty Dancing and Apocalypse Now, in some cases via output deals with StudioCanal, American Zoetrope, and Miramax (most of them the result of prior licensing deals with Lions Gate's home video predecessor Artisan).
+These two purchases along with others gave Lions Gate a large home entertainment library, which includes Total Recall, Reservoir Dogs, Terminator 2: Judgment Day, Young Guns, Dirty Dancing and Apocalypse Now, in some cases via output deals with StudioCanal, American Zoetrope, and Miramax (most of them the result of prior licensing deals with Lions Gate's home video predecessor Artisan).

 Lions Gate occasionally co-produces films with major studios.
 For example, Lions Gate teamed with Miramax Films for the 2004 sequel Dirty Dancing: Havana Nights and with Paramount Pictures for 2002's Narc and 2004's The Prince & Me which was given a studio credit.
 Lions Gate was also a silent partner in 20th Century Fox's 2004 sci-fi film The Day After Tomorrow.
 Also in 2004, Lions Gate joined forces with United Artists in producing Hotel Rwanda.